 Skip to main content

-The Protection of Minors Policy is administered by the Office of Risk and Insurance Management.
-Further resources and information about this policy and the requirements can be found on the Vanderbilt Risk and Insurance Management website.
+The Protection of Minors Policy is administered by Risk and Insurance Management.
+Further resources and information about this policy and the requirements can be found on the Youth Protection Website.

-All Vanderbilt undergraduate, graduate, and professional students involved with Registered Student Organizations designated to work with minors – even those who do not currently plan to work directly with minors–must first take the Protection of Minors 101 or Protecting Youth module to be in compliance.
-Each subsequent year of enrollment, a Protection of Minors Annual Renewal must be completed.
-Links to the modules can be accessed on the Online Modules page.
-Note: You must use your VUnetID to access these modules.
+All Vanderbilt undergraduate, graduate, and professional students involved with Registered Student Organizations designated to work with minors – even those who do not currently plan to work directly with minors–must first take the Protection of Minors Annual Training to be in compliance.
+Please visit the Protection of Minors online Instructions Webpage for more information.
+Note: You must use your VUnetID and password to access the module in Oracle..

 Student Organizations that work with minors must register their organization annually and follow all aspects of the POM Student Org Leader Packet.
-In addition, to comply with COVID-19 guidelines, student groups will need to follow the Gatherings and Activities webpage for guidance on activities.
-As a student organization leader, you will be required to do the following:
+Student Organization Leaders will be required to do the following:

 2. Distribute relevant Protection of Minors information to your organization members.